 When You Are at Wits End

 Second, you can set a track trap.
-Some animal damage controllers like to put flour down where they believe the animal will cross.
+Some Animal Damage Control Operators like to put flour down where they believe the animal will cross.
 The softness of the flour allows it to take a track very easily.
 Tom Olander and Kirk La Pierre have both used flour and/or baby powder to check animal activity.
 But the problem with flour is that it can attract bugs.
-Use talc powder if this is a concern.
-Note the scratches in the powder where the squirrel climbed out onto the powder-covered sheet with bait in the middle on the following page.
+Use baby powder if this is a concern.
+Note the scratches in the powder where the squirrel climbed out onto the powder-covered sheet with bait in the middle.

 Up to this point, I have been talking about what you can do.
 Don’t be afraid to ask the client to participate in the solution.
 I ask clients to start paying more attention to their house.
 I suggest they look at the building when they drive in and out of the driveway.
 Have them ask neighbors about any animal activity around their home.
 Have them perform a bat watch if bats are a concern.
 The bottom line is, if they want the problem solved you will need their help to solve it.

-Don’t be surprised if the problem is mice.
+Don’t be surprised if mice are the problem.
 Customers underestimate the noise that mice can create.
 Inspection is the art of reducing options.
 Setting mousetraps can solve a lot of problems.
 Finally don’t forget that a house can have more than one animal problem.
-It can have mice and squirrels etc. Keep an open mind and an open eye.
+It can have mice and squirrels, etc. Keep an open mind and an open eye.

 Stephen M. Vantassel, Wildlife Removal Handbook Rev. (Stephen Vantassel, 1999).

 Stephen M. Vantassel, Wildlife Damage Inspection Handbook, 3rd. ed.
 (Lincoln, NE: Wildlife Control Consultant, 2012).

 ©Stephen M. Vantassel 2005